-I’m not sure there is a formula for letting go, but these are the things that helped me:
+While there's no formula for letting go, but these are the things that helped me:

-Learn to be with your emotions.
-I could write all day about this one!!
+Learning to be with my emotions.
+I could write all day about this one!
 This was a big challenge for me and it is for many of my clients.
 We tend to push down our emotions – to be positive, to put on a brave face and get on with life.
 But what happens to those emotions – where do they go?
 No-one likes to admit that they feel depressed or isolated or shamed or broken.
 Infertility is hard to talk about and it is hard to find the right place and audience to share how you are truly feeling.
 There are ways to do this including mindfulness, journaling or talking to a coach.
-To learn more and for a useful tool, download a free copy of My Fertility Journal – How to Deal with Your Emotions on your Fertility Journey.
+To learn more and for a useful tool, download a free copy of My Infertility Journal – How to Deal with Your Emotions on your Fertility Journey.

 Practice gratitude.
 This one can be hard to do when you aren’t feeling so grateful but that is exactly when you need gratitude the most.
 There is no shortage of online articles and books on gratitude.
 I can’t recommend this practice enough.